linsiqi1/Image-Recognition-CMSC471Project3/README.md

 		* libopencv_highgui.3.1.0.dylib
 		* libopencv_core.3.1.0.dylib

+7. Import the Test data into the project
+	- Right Click the Project 3 executable under the Project directory on the project exploerer panel at the left hand side of Xcode
+	- Select **Show in Finder**
+	- Copy the Data directory into the same directory that Project 3 Executable is located.
-7. Set the command line arguments in XCode
+8. Set the command line arguments in XCode
 	*  On the menu bar, select Product>Scheme>Edit Scheme>
 	* Enter the file path of the image you wish to test under "Arguments Passed on Launch"